AxadjonovOyatillo21/Casting-Agency-API/backend/README.md

   - At present this app can be run locally and it hosted by default.
 Default URL: `http://127.0.0.1:5000`

 ### Authentication:
-  - This requires auth, and uses auth0 authentiocation system
+  - This API requires auth, and uses auth0 authentication system
-  - Auth type: JWT
+  - **Auth type**: JWT
   - This API supports RBAC
   - There are 3 roles for management:
     ```code